UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 - Parking spot

 ## Software Components - OpenCV
-- Parking sign recognition and parking line recognition
+- Parking sign recognition and parking line recognition:
+  >
+  >We took ~250 images of our parking spot from different angles and lighting conditions and uploaded it to Roboflow.
+In Roboflow, we manually classified our images and distinguished between the parking sign and the parking lines.
+Then, we trained all the images using Roboflow YOLO.
+>

-- Roboflow model integration with Jetson
+- Roboflow model integration with Jetson:
+  >
+  > We were provided our model's code, which we later integrated into our Jetson for preliminary testing.

 ## Software Components - ROS
 - Roboflow Model Integration into ROS Node